dotnetprog/dataverse-configuration-migration-tool/README.md

 Verb: `import`
 - `--data` : Path to the data xml file
 - `--schema` : Path to the schema XML file

-Additional options and advanced usage can be found by running `dotnet run -- --help`.

 ## Contributing